Committed-Bodies/committedbodies-website/src/routes/team/candice-surname.md

 ---
 firstName: Candice
 fullName: Candice (Surname)
-title: Yoga Instructor
+title: Yoga instructor
 group: Trainers
 thumbnail: /assets/images/trainers/shaun-trainer.png
 specialisations:
   - title: Yoga
-blurb: Yoga and Aerobics adds years to your life and life to your years.
+blurb: Yoga adds years to your life and life to your years.
 actionHeading: Join a yoga class with Candice today!!!
 actionInstruction: Fill in the contact form or contact us via email at gi-jill@committedbodies.co.za